HumabHatterZed/WhistleWindInscryptionMods/README.md

 *If you're playing Kaycee's Mod the chance of drawing a Rare is halved to 2% and 4% for maps #2 and #3 respectively.

-## 🕓 Future Plans
+## 🕓 Closing Notes
+Hello all!
+Thanks for all the support!!
+I hope you've been enjoying the mod, and I hope you enjoy this update!

+There were some things I decided not to include in this update, such as Challenges and custom encounters, so expect another update with these features sometime in the future!!

-Congrats on scrolling all the way down here!
-Below are a few things that I'll be working on in the future, or at least plan on doing.
+Below is a small list of things that I plan on doing in the coming months

 * Further balancing, tweaks, bug fixes, and general refinement of what's currently available (feedback is welcomed and encouraged!).
+* Custom encounters, abnormality battle node (maybe Ordeals?
+Idk if they're considered abnormalities though, I'll have to check)
+* Challenges and Anti-Challenges (aka Cheats)
 * Further expansion pack of Library of Ruina abnormalities
-* Challenges and Anti-Challenges (Cheats)

 <!---
 * Custom challenges.